 Use correlation visualizations when you want to show the relationship between two or more variables.

-Use where an item’s position in an ordered list is the most important thing you want to show.
+Use the below chart types when an item’s position in an ordered list is the most important thing you want to show.

-Show values in a dataset and how often they occur.
-The shape of a distribution is often useful to see.
+With the following chart types you can show values in a dataset and how often they occur.
+Often it’s useful to see the shape of a distribution.

-Use these to show volume, movement or connections between two or more states.
+Flow charts convey movement over time.
+Use these to show volume or intensity of movement between two or more states or conditions.